Social Icons

 Directed by Charles Stone III

-There is time for everything they said, the time movie studios produce good movies and a time you wish they did better with their money.
+There’s a time for everything, they say—a time for movie studios to produce good movies and a time when you wish they’d done better with their money.

-Uncle Drew falls into the category of – why did the studio invest in this whole lump of trash?
+Uncle Drew falls into the category of: why did the studio invest in this lump of trash?

-I know the financial hope can be very appealing to a studio, everyone wants to make a movie that will in turn transform to a profitable franchise.
-But it seems every bad idea gets lumped in with good ones and better movies, get overlooked.
+I know the financial potential can be very appealing to a studio.
+Everyone wants to make a movie that turns into a profitable franchise.
+But it seems like every bad idea gets lumped in with good ones, while better movies get overlooked.

-I’m glad that regardless of the possible profit that will be made from his movie, it will not become a franchise.
+I’m glad that, regardless of the possible profit this movie might make, it won’t become a franchise.

-Uncle Drew is a sport-comedy about an old man and his crew showing that even though they have aged, the good game of basketball is still in their blood.
-The movie is silly to say the least and it does not even try to make any form of logical sense.
-Which I guess is the idea of this movie since it is based on a Pepsi commercial (and the movie is co-sponsored by Pepsi).
-The gravity of silliness in this movie is astonishing, you will not believe that this movie was made to entertain and not disgust.
+Uncle Drew is a sports comedy about an old man and his crew showing that, even though they’ve aged, the love for basketball is still in their blood.
+The movie is silly, to say the least, and it doesn’t even try to make any logical sense.
+But I guess that’s the point, since it’s based on a Pepsi commercial (and the movie is co-sponsored by Pepsi).
+The level of silliness in this movie is astonishing.
+You won’t believe it was made to entertain and not to disgust.

-If you are down for such level of silliness, then this movie will sit well with you.
+If you’re down for that level of silliness, then this movie might sit well with you.

-If you are like me and when the silliness is over the top, the entire movie becomes a bore, then you will not like this movie.
-I did not like Uncle Drew and I’m surprised that some people did, I guess to everyone his view.
+But if you’re like me, and when silliness goes over the top, the entire movie becomes a bore, then you won’t like this movie.
+I didn’t like Uncle Drew, and I’m surprised some people did.
+I guess to each their own.

-Uncle Drew in his young age was painted as the best basketballer in the world.
-He was the one that made everyone respect the game, because the way he played with his crew was unbelievable to say the least.
+In his younger days, Uncle Drew was painted as the best basketball player in the world.
+He was the one who made everyone respect the game because the way he played with his crew was unbelievable, to say the least.

-But Drew allowed the fame to get to him and he messed up before a game and it cost him everything.
+But Drew let the fame get to him, messed up before a big game, and it cost him everything.

-Dax (Lil Rel Howery) was a loser putting together a basketball team with a star player hoping to win a competition and the $100,000.00 prize money.
-Beside him was his girl, Jess (Tiffany Haddish) who was with him for the hope that his star player will bring home the money.
+Dax (Lil Rel Howery) is a loser trying to put together a basketball team with a star player, hoping to win a competition and the $100,000 prize money.
+By his side is his girlfriend, Jess (Tiffany Haddish), who’s with him only because she hopes his star player will bring home the cash.

-Dax has a rival, who wanted to take his star player and build a team to win the same prize money.
-The rival succeeded and – also took Dax’s girl.
+Dax has a rival who wants to steal his star player and build a team to win the same prize money.
+The rival succeeds—and also takes Dax’s girl.

-Alone with no home and no body to call his lover, Dax walking about stumbles into the streets and stumbles into Uncle Drew.
-Together they decided to put together Drew’s old team and try to win the competition.
+Alone, with no home and no one to call his lover, Dax stumbles into the streets and runs into Uncle Drew.
+Together, they decide to put together Drew’s old team and try to win the competition.

-The movie is a pain and it drains you of all that is worthy, regardless of the numerous basketball stars cameo.
+The movie is a pain and drains you of all that’s worthwhile, despite the numerous basketball star cameos.
 Please skip this trash.

 0 comments: